Mathnerd314/stroscot/docs/Reference/Syntax.rst

 Layout
 ======

 The most obvious is the initial declaration list, but other constructs introduce clauses as well.
 For readability, clauses may span multiple lines, so some way of distingishing the start / end of clauses must be defined.
-Generally, this amounts to adding braces and semicolons so as to make it layout-insensitive.
+This amounts to adding braces and semicolons so as to make it layout-insensitive.
 The braces are virtual braces; they don't match with explicit braces.

 ::